mdevaluate/mdevaluate/doc/contribution.rst

 To add a new sections to special topics, first create a new file for this guide in ``doc/special``.
 Then add the name of this file (without the .rst extension) to the toctree in the file ``special-topics.rst``.
-Finally write about the guide in newly created file.
+Finally write the guide in the newly created file.

 Building the docs
 -----------------